Forge Urban Revival

 I believe that most people would help someone else in their community if they knew how.
 I set up Forge at The Wakes to enable this to happen.
 It brings people together to eat, socialise or learn in a modern environment and this creates art, craft and eating-together opportunities for those who need it for their health and well-being.
 My greatest reward is when a person comes alone to one activity and is soon seen at another with newly made friends.

-I met Ann (above) at the beginning of my work on the Enterprising Communities project, a piece of work being run by Community Catalysts in 4 UK sites, one of which is Telford and Wrekin.
-I was really inspired by Ann’s ideas and thought they fit totally with the Enterprising Communities ethos.
-I signposted her to the School for Social Entrepreneurs Programme where she received business support for her community business.
-I also took steps to connect Ann and her enthusiasm to a range of other people and organisations in the community who could help share resources, knowledge and skills.
+Ann initially got involved with Community Catalysts as part of our previous Enterprising Communities project.
+Our local Catalyst linked Ann in with the School for Social Entrepreneurs Programme where she further received business support for her community business.
+They also connected Ann and her enthusiasm to a range of other people and organisations in the community who could help share resources, knowledge and skills.

-Chris is our link to the wider community – she knows us and our aspirations and can find leads, opportunities and quick routes to the people we need to speak to.
-I have a lot to thank Chris for, she is a great asset to me and Forge.
+[The local Catalyst] is our link to the wider community – she knows us and our aspirations and can find leads, opportunities and quick routes to the people we need to speak to.
+I have a lot to thank her for, she is a great asset to me and Forge!

-Just 12 months since opening Forge, Ann has set up a range of activities for local people in her community: from Soup Social, to Wellness Wednesdays, from free crafting events to a carers’ wellbeing group.
-As a real bonus the centre is well on the way to being financially sustainable.
+Just 12 months after opening Forge, Ann set up a range of activities for local people in her community: from Soup Social, to Wellness Wednesdays, to free crafting events and a carers’ wellbeing group.
+As a real bonus the centre was well on the way to being financially sustainable.

 Forge has a warm and welcoming atmosphere where people from diverse backgrounds and different abilities come together.